How Long Does it Take to Drive Around Iceland?

 How Long is Iceland’s Ring Road?

-In total, the Ring Road is 1,332 km long, which equates to about 828 miles.
+In total, the Ring Road is 1,332 km long (828 miles).
 The road snakes around the perimeter of Iceland in a rough circular shape, crossing through many Icelandic towns and cities and making it possible for visitors to tick countless natural attractions off their bucket lists.
-In the centre of Iceland, mainly towards the southwest, you will find the Highlands.
-This area is filled with F roads, which are mostly impassable in winter, and even in summer require a 4x4 vehicle to access.

 How Long Does it Take to Drive the Ring Road?

+If you were to drive straight through, it would take you 16-20 hours to drive all around Iceland on the Ring Road.
+But who wants to do that when there’s so much to explore along the way?
 There are plenty of factors that influence your time on the road in Iceland that you’ll need to be aware of.
 Some of these variables are under your control, and some are up to nature.
 These include:

-When is Best to Drive Around Iceland?
+When is the Best Time to Drive Around Iceland?

 It’s a well-known fact that there is plenty to do in Iceland all year round.
 Whether you want to explore the country 24 hours a day during summer’s midnight sun or you’d prefer to join the hunt for the elusive northern lights, Iceland’s Route 1 awaits you.

-What are the Driving Conditions like?
+What are the Driving Conditions Like?

 The vast majority of the Ring Road is simple to drive.
-The size of the country and length of the road means you’ll rarely be caught up in traffic outside of built-up areas, and the road surface is quality tarmac.
+The size of the country and length of the road mean you’ll rarely be caught up in traffic outside of built-up areas, and the road surface is quality tarmac.
 There are two lanes most of the time, but some bridges are single-lane passageways and will require one car to give way if two cars reach the bridge area at the same time.
 It’s also worth considering that gravel roads are not uncommon.
-During winter there are higher chances of flooding and ice on the roads, so it's vital to continuously check weather forecasts while travelling.
+During winter, there are higher chances of flooding and ice on the roads, so it's vital to continuously check weather forecasts while travelling.

 Another consideration of Iceland’s roads, particularly in summer, is cattle.
 Farmers will allow their sheep to roam as far as they like during the summer months for grazing.
 In most places, there are no roadside barriers, and sheep have a tendency to dart in front of cars when nervous.
 Drivers in Iceland are required to alert the authorities should there be an accident involving a sheep so that farmers can accurately account for their livestock.
 For more information about driving in Iceland, our blog is a great source of information.